toybox-rs/Toybox/README.md

 The best rust tools require the nightly compiler (because they don't want to stabilize the compiler internals yet).
 Follow the readme instructions to get [rustfmt](https://github.com/rust-lang-nursery/rustfmt) and [clippy](https://github.com/rust-lang-nursery/rust-clippy).

 Then you can check automatically format your files with ``cargo +nightly fmt`` and peruse the best lints with ``cargo +nightly clippy``.

+A pre-commit hook will ensure that your code is always properly formatted.
+To do this, run

+`git config core.hooksPath .githooks`

+from the top-level directory.
+This will ensure that your files are formatted properly pior to committing.

 ## Python